hotrodorm/hotrod/hotrod-project/hotrod-livesql/tuples.md

 # Feature Preview -- Tuples in LiveSQL

-This quick walkthrough document shows the functionality of the new feature of selecting tuples for table and view objects.
+This is a feature preview for the Tuples functionality targeted for HotRod 5.1.
+This new feature can selectg tuples for tables and views by themselves or while using joins.

+The clause `.tuples()` enables the tuples form of queries.

 ## Example 1 -- Equivalent to Select by Criteria

 In addition of covering all forms of the Select By Criteria queries, this form can also implement semi-joins, anti-joins, with CTEs and/or subqueries.
 As shown in Example #2, it has the ability to retrieve a subset of the columns of the table (or view).

-The clause `.tuples()` enables the tuples form of queries.

-The resulting model objects use the correct data types, converters, etc. The following query:
+The resulting model objects use the appropriate data types, converters, etc. The following query:

 ```java
 AccountTable a = this.accountDAO.newTable();